adel-nodehi/TODO-List-with-React/README.md

 # TODO App

-This is a todo list with react project.
+This is a todo list project with react.

 ## How it's run